top of page

 • to investigate new fishing opportunities, bodies of water and species

-• to support and mentor other female anglers in catching quality fish
+• to support and mentor other female anglers in catching trophy-sized fish

 • to provide some friendly competition at organized events and on individual outings